The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-For many bright stars, additional photometry exists from ground-based surveys with time baselines extending ten years or more before the present day.
+For many bright stars, additional photometry exists from ground-based surveys with long temporal baselines, i.e., extending ten years or more before the present day.
 These data are often leveraged by the exoplanet community to great effect in the confirmation and characterization of planetary systems, demonstrating their utility in combination with high-cadence transit photometry.
-In particular, the WASP \citep{Pollacco2006}, KELT \citep{Pepper2007}, and ASAS-SN \citep{Kochanek2017} surveys often have the precision to separate planet candidates from background eclipsing binaries and infer stellar rotation periods through starspot modulation.
-On much longer timescales, the DASCH survey provides photometry with 0.1 magnitude precision over 100 years through the digitization of a photographic survey that began in 1885.
+In particular, the Wide Angle Search for Planets (WASP) \citep{Pollacco2006}, Kilodegree Extremely Little Telescope (KELT) \citep{Pepper2007}, and All Sky Automated Survey for SuperNovae (ASAS-SN) \citep{Kochanek2017} surveys often have the precision to separate planet candidates from background eclipsing binaries and infer stellar rotation periods through starspot modulation.
+On much longer timescales, the Digital Access to a Sky Century @ Harvard (DASCH) survey \citep{Grindlay2009, Grindlay2012} provides photometry with 0.1 magnitude precision over 100 years through the digitization of a photographic survey that began in 1885.
 These data have been used to study long-term variability in the \Kepler{} field \citep{Tang2013}.

 These datasets offer a tradeoff between time baseline and photometric precision, with a century of data available at $\approx 10$\% precision or a decade at $\approx 1$\% precision.
-These offer the opportunity to potentially measure changes in large photometric variability, such as photometric variations from activity cycles or the growth and decay of large polar spots.
+They can be used to measure photometric variability at these precisions as well as changes in variability over time \citep[e.g.,][]{Lanza1998, Gully-Santiago2017}, owing to activity cycle evolution or the growth and decay of large polar spots.